krugerk/beeminder-apidocs/source/index.html.md

 [Exactly](http://youtu.be/QM9Bynjh2Lk?t=4m14s) two out of three of `goaldate`, `goalval`, and `rate` are required.

-If you pass in your API client's registered name for the `datasource`, and your client has a registered `autofetch_callback_url`, we will POST `{username: u, slug: s}` to your callback when this goal wants new data.
+If you pass in your API client's registered name for the `datasource`, and your client has a registered `autofetch_callback_url`, we will POST to your callback when this goal wants new data, as outlined in [Client OAuth](http://localhost:4567/#6-optional-autofetch-callback ).

 ### Returns